STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Introduction

 Prior work shows that multi-turn attacks, where harmful intent incrementally unfolds over a sequence of seemingly benign exchanges, present an effective threat vector against LLMs \citep{zeng2024johnny, russinovich2024crescendo, rahman2025xteaming}.
 By spreading harmful intent across multiple prompts, these attacks can effectively bypass safety mechanisms, making them difficult to detect and defend against.
 While such attacks have been studied in LLMs, there remains a critical gap in understanding similar vulnerabilities in tool-enabled agents, where harmful consequences extend beyond text generation to real-world actions.

-To address this gap, we introduce and investigate Sequential Tool Attack Chaining (\STAC)---a novel category of multi-turn attacks targeting tool-enabled LLM agents. \STAC exploits a unique vulnerability of agents by orchestrating sequences of seemingly innocuous tool calls that individually pass safety checks but collectively achieve harmful goals.
-Unlike prior multi-turn attacks that aim to elicit unsafe \emph{text responses}, \STAC drives agents into performing harmful \emph{tool calls}.
-For example, Figure~\ref{fig:stac_example} demonstrates how an attacker guides an agent through a series of benign-appearing operations (i.e., file backup, duplicate file removal, and archive cleanup) that together eliminate critical data, with the malicious intent only manifesting in the full sequence rather than any individual step (Figure~\ref{fig:stac_example}).
+To address this gap, we introduce Sequential Tool Attack Chaining (\STAC)---a novel category of multi-turn attacks targeting tool-enabled LLM agents. \STAC orchestrates sequences of seemingly innocuous tool calls that individually pass safety checks but collectively achieve harmful goals.
+Unlike prior multi-turn jailbreaks that elicit harmful \textit{content generation}, \STAC exploits agent tool use to cause harmful \textit{environmental changes} that may be irreversible, making the security implications far more severe.
+For example, in Figure~\ref{fig:stac_example}, an attacker guides an agent through benign-appearing operations (file backup, duplicate removal, archive cleanup) that together eliminate critical data, with malicious intent only manifesting in the full sequence.

-\STAC differs fundamentally from conventional multi-turn jailbreaks in both the execution mechanisms and attack consequences.
-For execution mechanisms, existing multi-turn attacks manipulate the conversational context to elicit harmful \textit{content generation}, whereas \STAC exploits the unique action space of tool-enabled agents to cause \textit{environmental changes} that enable malicious operations or lead to harmful consequences, modifying the environment without being detected.
-In terms of consequences, LLM jailbreaks succeed as soon as harmful content is generated, while \STAC does not succeed until it manipulates the agent into executing tool calls that modify external environments in harmful ways.
-Unlike conversational attacks on LLM chatbots where harm is confined to the generated content, \STAC produces real environmental changes that may not be easily undone, making their security implications far more severe and immediate.

 The core design of \STAC is an automated pipeline that constructs multi-turn attacks by (1) generating tool chains that accomplish malicious goals, (2) verifying their executability through interactions with target environments, and (3) crafting stealthy prompts and synthetic contexts that manipulate agents to execute the final malicious tool call.
-To our knowledge, \STAC is the first automated framework for generating multi-turn attacks that exploit agent tool use, extending a proven LLM attack vector from harmful content generation into the agentic setting.
+To our knowledge, \STAC is the first \emph{automated, environment-verified} framework for generating multi-turn attacks that exploit agent tool use, extending a proven LLM attack vector into the agentic setting.
+First preprinted in September 2025, it is also an early and general formulation of the benign-in-isolation, harmful-in-composition mechanism that a fast-forming body of concurrent work has since independently corroborated (see Related Work).
 Crucially, since our pipeline deliberately crafts sequences of benign-appearing calls, a main advantage of \STAC is stealth: the underlying malicious objective can only be revealed via full-sequence monitoring.